Style (2002 film): Production

 Raghava Lawrence worked on Style after completing work on Arputham (2002), and appeared in two Tamil films in quick succession.
 Arul, who had earlier written the script for Aranmanai Kaavalan (1994), was announced as the film's director, while Padmamagan wrote the dialogues for the film.
+The film was shot at Pollachi, Nellaiyampatti at Kerala, SRM College, Hindustan College and at AVM and Film City.

 Soundtrack

 Lyrics written by Pa.
 Vijay and Bharani (Pottu Eduthu).